Indian Films at the Oscars- The Story So Far

 Mother India, starring Nargis Dutt, was India’s first official submission for the Oscars.
 It was also the first Indian film to be nominated in the “Best International Feature Film” category.
 In the next couple of years, some really good films, including Satyajit Ray’s Apur Sansar, were sent for the competition however none made it to the final round.

 Mira Nair’s Salaam Bombay released in 1988 was the next Indian film to make it to the Oscar finals.
-The lives of children living in the slums of Mumbai was the central theme of the film.
+The lives of children living in the slums of Mumbai were the central theme of the film.
 The lead child actor of this film Shafiq Syed received National Award for Best Child Actor but his career didn’t take off and now he drives an auto rikshaw for his livelihood.

-Some of the other deserving entries in the 90s included Maniratnam’s Anjali, Mohanlal starrer Malayalam film Guru, and Shankar’s Indian; though none got nominated.
+Some of the other deserving entries in the 90s included Mani Ratnam’s Anjali, Mohanlal starrer Malayalam film Guru, and Shankar’s Indian; though none got nominated.

 Sending films like Barfi and Gully Boy for such an honorary accolade had invited a lot of criticism.
 Anurag Basu’s 2013 film Barfi was accused of plagiarism.
 Apparently, it had several scenes that were mere imitations of some foreign films.
 Anurag Basu lashed out at all the accusations claiming that he took “inspiration” from some films and didn’t copy the scenes.
-Looks like “Taking inspiration” has now become a cover-up for duping in films!
+Looks like “taking inspiration” has now become a cover-up for duping in films!

 Gully Boy on the other hand received some cold gaze for being the official entry in 2019 because a good number of movie enthusiasts thought that there were better films than Gully Boy.
-Tumbbad, Article 15, and Chhichhore being a few of them.
+Tumbbad, Article 15, and Chhichhore are a few of them.
 Writer Aparna Sen, who also headed the jury that year explained that “Gully Boy had bagged the majority votes”.
 Because of its overall artistic appeal and popularity, it seemed like a good fit for the competition.”

 The answer to whether “apna time ayega?”, after sending Gully Boy for the Oscar race came out as expected.
 The film was out of the race pretty early.